Sundays and Holy Days

 Bible readings

-See this week’s notices for the Common Worship lectionary readings for this Sunday morning.
+See this week’s notices for the Common Worship Lectionary readings for Sunday morning.

 Sunday Evenings